 The project and artists have been mentored by our first resident, Mexican curator and researcher Paulina Ascencio.
 Trained in Philosophy and Social Sciences, she is currently a Hevey-Filling Fellow in the Department of Anthropology at the National Museum of Natural History, Smithsonian Institute, Washington.
 Her research interests include contested modes of knowledge production, cultural exchanges between Mexico and the United States, and the role of museums, archives, and collections as zones of contact.

-A new part of the project will travel to Solar.
-Action Cultural (Tenerife) in Autumn 2022 as part of the programme, Itinerancias.
-Programa de recorridos y conversaciones.
+A new part of the project traveled to Solar.
+Action Cultural (Tenerife) in November 2022 as part of the programme, Itinerancias.
+Programa de recorridos y conversaciones, where they held a screening of the videos La figa, l’espina, l’escut [The Fig, the Spine, the Shield], and La Plaga, El Profit, as well as a new performance that took place on site.

 This project has been developed with the support of the Beca Premi Ciutat de Barcelona 2020 and the collaboration of the Museu Nacional d’Art de Catalunya (MNAC, Barcelona), the Museo de América (Madrid), the Asociación Milana and the Cooperativa Agrícola Guatiza Mala (Lanzarote).